Fashion Quarterly: History

-In April 2020 Bauer closed its New Zealand business in response to the economic downturn caused by the COVID-19 pandemic in New Zealand, resulting in the closure of several titles including Fashion Quarterly.

-Following Bauer Media’s closure, Fashion Quarterly was acquired by NZ-owned publisher Parkside Media (later rebranded to Via Media) and resumed publishing in December 2020, with the relaunch cover featuring Georgia Fowler.
+In April 2020, Bauer Media Group permanently closed its New Zealand operations in response to the economic downturn caused by the COVID-19 pandemic, several titles including Fashion Quarterly ceased publication.
+Fashion Quarterly was then acquired by Parkside Media (later rebranded to Via Media) and resumed publication in December, Georgia Fowler was featured on the cover of this issue.

-The magazines editor-in-chief Sarah Murray purchased the magazine from Via Media in November of 2023, the company Elcoat Media was formed to hold the magazine.
+The magazine was acquired by recently appointed editor-in-chief Sarah Murray from Via Media in November 2023, Elcoat Media became the new holding company of Fashion Quarterly.